Best Supplements for Anxiety

 At present, initial evidence seems to support the idea that CBD oil may assist with at least some cases of anxiety and depression.
 However, it is worth discussing with a doctor before you start taking CBD for that purpose.

-The Anxiety & Depression Association of America (ADAA) has correctly pointed out some problems with the present understanding of CBD and also noted that quality control on CBD products is often lax.
+The Anxiety & Depression Association of America (ADAA) has pointed out some problems with the present understanding of CBD, such as the lack of regulation and quality control on CBD products as well as insufficient research.[3]

 The Placebo Effect

-An important point to note is that some research into the above products showed users seeing a similar reduction in their anxiety through the use of placebo supplements, containing no active ingredient associated with reducing anxiety.
+An important point to note is that some research into the best anxiety supplements showed users seeing a similar reduction in their anxiety through the use of placebo supplements, containing no active ingredient associated with anxiety reduction.

 In the case of all the supplements listed, more research should be conducted to test how much the specific substance may or may not impact anxiety and depression.
 This is applicable even if they’re generally considered safe to use and may be worth trying for people dealing with anxiety.